Christian Walker Player Props: Diamondbacks vs. Pirates

-Christian Walker -- with an on-base percentage of .256 in his past 10 games, 79 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates, with Mitch Keller on the mound, on July 8 at 4:10 PM ET.
+On Sunday, Christian Walker (.233 on-base percentage in past 10 games, 99 points below season-long percentage) and the Arizona Diamondbacks play the Pittsburgh Pirates, whose starting pitcher will be Carmen Mlodzinski.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Pirates.
+In his last game he had a hitless showing (0-for-4) against the Pirates.

 Christian Walker Game Info & Props vs. the Pirates